 Some employees at the mink farms have had symptoms of COVID-19.
 It appears that the virus was introduced to the mink via these employees.

-Mink farmers are now obliged to report symptoms of COVID-19 (respiratory problems and increased mortality) to the national animal disease reporting centre of the Netherlands Food and Consumer Product Safety Authority (NVWA).
+Mink farmers were obliged to report symptoms of COVID-19 (respiratory problems and increased mortality) to the national animal disease reporting centre of the Netherlands Food and Consumer Product Safety Authority (NVWA).

-The Dutch Ministry of Agriculture, Nature and Food Quality (LNV) has also decided that mink are no longer allowed to be transported.
-The manure from these farms may no longer be removed either.
-The risks presented by the manure seem small but will be investigated further.
+The Dutch Ministry of Agriculture, Nature and Food Quality (LNV) has decided that mink were no longer allowed to be transported.
+Manure from infected mink farms could only be transported to biogas plants where it is heated to at least 70˚C.

-All Dutch mink farms will be screened and visitors are banned from visiting the stables.
+It is likely that the virus has been transmitted from mink to employees.
+All Dutch mink farms were screened and visitors banned from the stables.

 Dutch researchers have shown that ferrets can infect each other via inhalation.
 Since mink are closely related to ferrets, it is possible that they can also transmit the virus to each other.